The Next Revolution

-The Next Revolution was a television program that debuted on the Fox News Channel, being broadcast by the channel from June 4, 2017 – May 28, 2023.
+The Next Revolution is a television program that debuted on the Fox News Channel, being broadcast by the channel from June 4, 2017 to May 28, 2023.
 The hour-long weekly program was hosted by Steve Hilton, who had served as a political adviser to former British prime minister David Cameron.
 The program emphasized opinion commentary about right-wing populism.

 The program was broadcast at 9 p.m.
 Eastern Time / 6 p.m.
 Pacific Time on Sunday nights live from the Fox News West Coast bureau in Los Angeles.

 Guest hosts for the program included Jason Chaffetz and Lisa Boothe.

 The Fox News announcement of the program's debut stated that The Next Revolution would present news about politics within America and around the world; Hilton would also speak against the radical left and their goal to destroy America by globalism.

 On June 1, 2023, Fox News announced that The Next Revolution would be ending its run as Hilton began “to focus on his new California non-partisan policy organization….”
 Hilton remains with the network as a contributor.